 You may return to any and all activities, except exercises that are stressful on the pectoralis muscles, as soon as you feel comfortable.
-If you run or do similar exercises wear two sports bras (you do not have to wear the surgical bra during exercising).
+If you run or do similar exercises wear two sports bras or a high impact sports bra.

 Remember to continue to do your arm stretches.
 You’ll know when to stop.